 Forming a branch of World Veterinary Poultry Association

-WVPA currently has 47 national branches as detailed in the list of the Corresponding Secretaries.
+WVPA currently has 51 national branches as detailed in the list of the Corresponding Officers.

 New national branches are normally formed in either two ways: